- What are the Academy Awards? According to Mel Gibson, the Oscars can be best described as “a celebration of mediocrity.”

 “What Are the Academy Awards?” endnotes

 “What Are the Academy Awards?
-‘A Celebration of Mediocrity’ Says Oscar Winner” last updated in September 2021.
+‘A Celebration of Mediocrity’ Says Oscar Winner Mel Gibson” last updated in December 2022.